Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 ## Order of Scope

 Hardhat tests follow a pattern of chained natural language assertions.
-Those assertion are encapsulated by its parent assertion:
+Those assertions are encapsulated by their parent assertion:

 *  describe
    *  nested describe